aaditya-pdgupta/neural_network_in_biology/README.md

 # Classification of Mushrooms

+### Introduction

 A mushroom is the fleshy, spore-bearing fruiting body of a fungus, typically produced above ground, on soil, or on its food source.
 Mushroom is one of the fungi types food which include nutritrional content and health benefits.
 It has differnt parts such as cap, scale, gills, tubes, pores, ring, stipe, stalk, scales and volva.

 <p align="center">
   <img src="../main/Pictures/mushroom_pic.jpg" width="300" height="300"/>
 </p>

+* Gills, Pores, or Teeth: These structures appear under the mushroom's cap.
+They look similar to a fish's gills.
+* Ring: The ring (sometimes called the annulus) is the remaining structure of the partial veil after the gills have pushed through.
+* Stem or Stipe: The stem is the tall structure that holds the cap high above the ground.
+* Volva: The volva is the protective veil that remains after the mushroom sprouted up from the ground.
+As the fungus grows, it breaks through the volva.
+* Spores: Microscopic seeds acting as reproductive agents; they are usually released into the air and fall on a substrate to produce a new mushroom.

+### Motivation

 Mushroom specis can be both edible and non-edible.
 The non-edible are toxic and poisonous.
 The identification of edible and poisonous mushrooms among its existing species is a must due to its high demand for people's everyday meal and major advantage on medical science.
 It is very difficult to distinguish between edible and poisonous mushrooms due to their similar apperance.
 Distinguishing edible from poisonous mushroom species needs meticulous care to detail; there is no single trait by which poisonous mushrooms can be recognized, nor one by which all edible mushrooms can be recognized.
 So, ANNs will be able to classify if a mushroom is poisonous or not using data mining as one of the approaches for obtaining computer assisted knowledge.
 In this, we use the training dataset that contain the mushroom images that classify it into edible and poisonous.
 Here our approach aim is to classifies and predict for the class (groups) of mushrooms when submit the features of the mushrooms to different techniques of machine learning.